asynts/writer/Notes/Resolved/0005_phase-violation-remaining-height.md

 ### Ideas

 -   The content node can not be placed, or there needs to be some edge case for things with fixed height.

+### Actions

+-   We now defer the placement of special nodes in the page node.